 What you see on your pad, tampon, or within the bowl is often a mix of both blood and tissue lining from the uterus.
 That’s why its color thickness isn’t identical because it flows within the veins.
 This blog will tell you what period blood seems like it’ll also facilitate your understanding That is how blood flows within the range of what it’s common and when there’s to worry.

 Teenage girls, and young women who have just started their periods start worrying about their blood flow changes in their blood. they require to grasp whether it’s fine for blood to be brown, not red.
 It’s considered to be normal for blood to vary between reminder red and brown.

-For most women menstruation begins from age 12 and 13 you will bleed between 21 to 35 approximately. per a gynecologist, your period is also a significant health sign from the length of your cycle to the textures and colors you see indicating the importance of your health. you will see colors starting from black to bright red, brown to orange. most colors are considered to be normal and healthy, others may well be a reason to work out with your doctor.
+For most women, menstruation begins between the ages of 12 and 13 you will bleed between 21 to 35 approximately. per a gynecologist, your period is also a significant health sign from the length of your cycle to the textures and colours you see indicating the importance of your health. you will see colours starting from black to bright red, brown to orange. most colours are considered to be normal and healthy, others may well be a reason to work out with your doctor.

-Period blood commonly takes on these different colors. -:
+Period blood commonly takes on these different colours. -:

 When a period starts, your vaginal mucus discharge may mix with red blood and then get diluted with a pink hue lighter blood may appear more pink than red.

 As your uterus contracts, it should shed bright red blood because it doesn’t have time to oxidize so it remains bright red you may see bright red blood when you have cramps the reason we have cramps is that our uterus contracts which lead to heavier blood flow.

 If you’ve got a moderate period it’s going to take overlong for the uterus to shed the liner more it sits darker it gets this period color leads to slower flow this is also called older blood from the deeper parts of the uterus lining shed and the bleed gets slow

 Dark Red + Blood Clots